Skip to main content

 Picture: CLEWS

-To tackle the global climate crisis, we need interdisciplinary approaches.
-Graduates of our English-language master's degree program Climate, Earth, Water, Sustainability will be trained to become experts in the field of climate science research in order to address the consequences of global warming in a science-based manner with regard to research, politics, and the public.
+To tackle the global climate crisis, interdisciplinary and science-based approaches are essential.
+Graduates of our English-language master's degree program Climate, Earth, Water, Sustainability are trained to become experts in the field of climate science research capable of addressing the consequences of global warming and anthropogenic change in research, policy, and public discourse.

 THE PROGRAM AT A GLANCE